THE

 (h)

-regular meetings with parents and share with them the relevant information
+hold regular meetings with parents and share with them the

 (i)

-fails to perform the duties specified in subsection (1) in a satisfactory manner
+teacher who fails to perform the duties specified in subsection (1) in a

 CHAPTER V